benblack769/benblack769.github.io/coding_posts/cpu-archetecture.md

 Now, how long should we expect this to take?

 My computer runs at around 3ghz.
+According to intel's documentation [here](https://software.intel.com/sites/landingpage/IntrinsicsGuide/), `mulsd` takes 3 cycles, and the rest of them take 1 cycle.
+So if this was executing sequentially, then it would take 7 billion cycles, which should take at least 2 seconds.

+Timing the compiled code with -O2 using the unix `time` command, this actually takes a shocking 0.45s.

+This means it is running more than 4 times faster than you might expect.